pyg-team/pytorch_geometric/examples/distributed/pyg/README.md

 - Latest PyG and pyg-lib.
 - Password-less SSH needs to be set up on all the nodes that you are using ([Linux SSH manual](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/)).
 - All nodes need to have a consistent environments installed, specifically torch and pyg-lib versions must be the same.
 You might want to consider using docker containers.
-- In some cases Linux firewall might be blocking TCP connection issues.
+- [Optional] In some cases Linux firewall might be blocking TCP connection issues.
 Ensure that firewall settings allow for all nodes to communicate ([Linux firewall manual](https://ubuntu.com/server/docs/security-firewall)).
-For this example TCP ports 11111, 11112, 11113 should be open (`sudo ufw allow 11111`).
+For this example TCP ports 11111, 11112, 11113 should be open (i.e. `sudo ufw allow 11111`).

-This example shows how to use [distributed PyG](https://github.com/pyg-team/pytorch_geometric/tree/master/torch_geometric/distributed) to train PyG models in a distributed scenario with multiple CPU nodes.
+This example shows how to use distributed PyG to train PyG models in a distributed scenario with multiple CPU nodes.

 ### Step 1: Prepare and partition the data